 The current report describes the methodologies and underlying data used to estimate emissions from mobile sources in the Netherlands.
 Chapter two covers the methodologies used for calculating emissions of greenhouse gases by mobile sources.
 The remaining chapters cover the methodologies used for calculating emissions of air pollutants by the different source categories.
-These chapters start with a description of the specific source category and the processes that lead to emissions.
+Each of these chapters starts with a description of the specific source category and the processes that lead to emissions.
 This is followed by a description of the activity data and (implied) emission factors, the uncertainty estimates and the points for improvement.

 The (trends in the) emission totals for the different source categories and the source-specific recalculations are described annually in the National Inventory Report (NIR) and Informative Inventory Report (IIR).
 The present report only covers the methodologies used.
-Table 1.1 of the accompanying table set does give an overview of the share of the different mobile source categories in the national emission totals for greenhouse gases and air pollutants and in the emission totals of mobile sources.
+Table 1.1 of the accompanying table set gives an overview of the share of the different mobile source categories in the national emission totals for greenhouse gases and air pollutants and in the emission totals of mobile sources.
 Table 1.2 gives an overview of the annual changes in methodologies.
-A general description of the PRTR QA/QC program is given in paragraph 1.4.
+A general description of the PRTR QA/QC program is given in paragraph 1.5 below.
 Source-specific QA/QC procedures are described in the NIR and IIR.

-The reporting guidelines for emissions of both greenhouse gases and air pollutants require Parties to also quantify uncertainties in their emission estimates.
+The reporting guidelines for emissions of both greenhouse gases and air pollutants require Parties to quantify uncertainties in their emission estimates.
 The uncertainty estimates for emissions from mobile sources are covered in the present report.
 Uncertainty estimates for greenhouse gas emissions have been quantified and are described in Chapter 2.3.
-For air pollutants, uncertainties cannot be quantified due to a lack of data.
-Instead the classification system of the US EPA is used for estimating uncertainties in activity data, emissions factors and resulting emissions of air pollutants.
-The classification is as follows:
+For air pollutants, uncertainty estimates per source category are presented in chapters 3 to 9.